 Similar to Sherwin Williams High Reflective White

-And you’d think there would be one universal white amongst brands that was just good ‘ole white, but because white (in the paint world) only goes up to an LRV of 94 – not 100 which is PURE white, every brand has their OWN version of white.
-If we actually had a white with an LRV of 100, it would be the same white no matter WHICH brand it was in.
+And you’d think there would be one universal white amongst brands that was just good ‘ole white, but because white (in the paint world) only goes up to an LRV of 94 – not 100, which is PURE white, every brand has its version of white.
+If we had a white with an LRV of 100, it would be the same white no matter which brand it was in.

 As shown in this next photo, Sherwin Williams High Reflective White is a BEAUTIFUL partner to the marble backsplash and white quartz countertop…